CleverCloud/terraform-provider-clevercloud/pkg/resources/fsbucket/doc.md

-## FSBucket Resource
+## FS Bucket Resource

-This resource allows you to create and manage an FSBucket on Clever Cloud.
+This resource allows you to create and manage an FS Bucket on Clever Cloud.

-FSBucket is a managed object storage solution that provides S3-compatible storage.
+FS Bucket is a managed object storage solution that provides S3-compatible storage.

 See [FS Bucket product specification](https://www.clever.cloud/developers/doc/addons/fs-bucket/).